Pacific (U.S.) Regional Student Research Symposium

 Presentation day (Saturday) is business casual.
 For other days, wear regular school clothing.
 Participants should dress warmly/ bring layers due to the location of the center... along the Pacific Ocean.
 Some events will take place outside.

 - Sleeping bag/pillow (please indicate on registration if you need one provided for you)

 Should students bring spending money?

 Meals during the event will be provided to all participants.
-If your team is funded through a GLOBE partnership, your meals during travel will be covered as well.
-Students are welcome to bring money for the NASA Ames gift shop or other incidentals, but it is not necessary.
+If your team is funded through GLOBE, meals during travel will be covered as well.
+Students are welcome to bring money for other incidentals, but it is not necessary.